-The easiest way to find and RV weigh station is to go to a truck stop.
+The easiest way to find an RV weigh station is to go to a truck stop.
+CAT Scales are probably the most popular scale you’ll find here.
 We recommend using the “Weigh My Truck” Cat Scale App, as otherwise, you’ll have to go in to pay and get your ticket.

 Watch the video below for instructions on how to do it!